Frequently asked questions

 Are there volunteering opportunities at the school?

-Yes, along with our social outreach and school programs there are other volunteering jobs at the local hospital for disabled children and adults.
+Yes, along with our social outreach and school programs there are other volunteering jobs at the local Center for disabled children and adults

 Is there anything to do at night?